|Health Promoting Behaviors and Self-efficacy of Physical Activity During Pregnancy: An Interventional Study|

 2Department of Gynecology and Obstetrics, School of Medicine, Shiraz University of Medical Sciences, Shiraz, Iran

 3Department of Epidemiology, School of Health, Shiraz University of Medical Sciences, Shiraz, Iran

-Objective: Health-promoting behaviours during pregnancy are those that encourage or improve health-related quality of life, both maternal and foetal.
+Objectives: Health-promoting behaviors during pregnancy are those that encourage or improve health-related quality of life, both maternal and foetal.
 They also decrease risk factors.
-The present study aims to investigate the effects of health education on health-promoting behaviors in pregnant women in Mahshahr, Southern Iran
+The present study aims to investigate the effect of health education on health-promoting behaviors in pregnant women in Mahshahr, southern Iran

 Cite By, Google Scholar